JamesHands18/Project4/README.md

 However, Random Forest Regression suits continuous variables and is comfortably able to handle large datasets.
 The Random Forest Regression, in addition does not need normalisation, which is ideal for a dataset such as ours.​

-Due to the complicated and complex, trying to import the CSV into SQL(pgAdmin) was a challenge.
+Due to the complexity, trying to import the CSV into SQL(pgAdmin) was a challenge.